-Lake Earl is the largest estuarine lagoon on the west coast in North America.
-Lakes Earl and Talawa form a single estuarine lagoon filled with brackish and fresh water.
-They are joined by a narrow passage and are separated from the ocean by a sandy berm.
+Lake Earl is the largest estuarine lagoon on the West Coast of North America.
+It is located near the Pacific Ocean, west of the connected Lake Talawa.
+The two lakes form a single brackish and freshwater lagoon, joined by a narrow passage and separated from the ocean by a sandy berm.

 Map of Lake Earl